leminhtuan2015/Today-I-Learn/game_engine_unity/unity_GameObject_Component.md

 ### Script Component (special component of GameObject)
 ### GameObject Children
 ### Component Properties
-### GameObject VS Component

 -------------------------------------------------------------------------

 ### GameObject
+  * A Scene contains GameObjects
-  * A GameObject contains components
+  * A GameObject contains components (all GameObjects automatically have a **Transform** Component)

   * Every object in your game is a GameObject

-  * Depending on what kind of GameObject object you want to create, you add different combinations of components to a GameObject.

-  * A GameObject is a container for many different Components.
-By default, all GameObjects automatically have a **Transform** Component

-  * GameObject is just a empty container, We should add components to GameObject to create a complete GameObject

   * Main Camera is a GameObject, every Scene has a Main Camera GameObject by default.
-It has several components

 #### Create a GameObject